Karenz0105/Portfolio/code_review.md

 The code has this problem within the first section of the code, where the data types are being set up.
 This is because it is setting up primitive data types to represent different parts of the ticket, making it possible that the code could become confusing and hard to maintain.

 Another problem within the code is the CallDate parts.
-It is being assigned DateTime within the start of the code then being assigned DateOnly values which could cause issues, as it is two different data types.
+It is being assigned DateTime within the start of the code then being assigned DateOnly values which could cause issues, as these are two different data types.

 ## Improved Version